MediaWorks TV sell-off: News boss Hal Crawford quits

-MediaWorks head of news Hal Crawford is set to leave the company.
+MediaWorks' decision to sell off its TV arm has claimed its first executive casualty with news boss Hal Crawford quitting.

-This comes off the back of last week's announcement that the company had put its TV arm on the market.
+Today's announcement that Crawford will leave in February comes off the back of last week's announcement that the company had put its TV arm on the market.

+Two of MediaWorks' biggest stars - comic duo Jono Pryor and Ben Boyce - defected to NZME's Radio Hauraki yesterday.

-The Newshub division, which Crawford leads, is part of the television division and will go to new owners if a buyer is found.
+Crawford is on the MediaWorks executive team and runs the Newshub division, which is part of the television division and will go to new owners if a buyer is found.

 READ MORE: